icyphy/accessors/accessors/web/hosts/browser/test/README.txt

 This directory contains a test server and a test web page for the browser swarmlet host.

-To run the test, first run the test server in the home directory of the accessors repo.
+To run the test, first run the test server.
-The directory from which the server runs determines what files it will serve.
-This test server will serve any files in the accessors repo.
+This test server will serve any files in the accessors repo that are referenced using '/accessors/...'.

-> cd ../../..
 > node hosts/browser/test/testServer.js &

-(e.g. cd $PTII/org/terraswarm/accessor/accessors/web/hosts/browser ).

 Then, point your favorite browser to